-I EFFECT OF LIGHT ON FOG PATCHES:
+I EFFECT OF LIGHT ON FOG PATCHES :

-Fog characteristic may not always be a uniform pattern covering the entire area.
+The fog characteristic may not always be a uniform pattern covering the entire area.
 Fog patches can be noticed drifting over and across the runway and its adjacent areas.

-The illustration shows how light rays, indicated by white arrowed lines, could travel & reflect on fog patches which may cause one patch to glow-up.
+The illustration shows how light rays, indicated by white arrowed lines, could travel & reflect on fog patches to cause one patch to glow-up.